 Understand the Depreciation Value of Your Two-wheeler

-In the insurance industry, depreciation refers to the rate by which your insurer quantifies the loss of value of an insured vehicle due to factors like wear & tear, aging, etc. The depreciation rate depends upon the Insured Declared Value (IDV) of your bike, which differs for every model.
+In the insurance industry, depreciation refers to the rate by which your insurer quantifies the loss of value of an insured vehicle due to factors like wear & tear, aging, etc. This affects your Insured Declared Value (IDV), which is the maximum amount your insurer will pay out in case of a claim.
 Also, the older the vehicle the higher its depreciation rate.

 How Will You Calculate the Insured Declared Value (IDV)?